-- player has control of each member of his squad, but often the best tactics is to scout with only one character (a classic roguelike feel) and let others guard important areas
+- player controls each member of his squad, but often the best tactics is to scout with only one character (a classic roguelike feel) and let others guard important areas

 - combat mechanics is deterministic; randomness comes from enemies and terrain only

 - there's (almost) no HP regeneration; attrition ensures all past (silly) decisions matter; HP starts at around half max

-- per-character equipment has (initially) 10 uniform slots, which fill quickly, given that most melee weapons have cooldowns
+- each character has 10 uniform equipment slots, which fill quickly given that most melee weapons have cooldowns